Unlocking the benefits of SEIS and EIS: a guide for startups

 • No CGT on share gains held for at least three years

-• The same loss relief provision if the business underperforms
+• Loss relief if the business underperforms

 SEIS vs EIS – Key Differences and Strategic Use